drxeno02/AIOMiner/README.md

 Release Alpha 005 - November 29th 2017
 * Change the name of the project to AIOMiner (All In One Miner)
 * Added Multiple Coins (ZenCash,Komodo,Mona,Hush)
-* Updated CCMiner to versionb 2.2.2
+* Updated CCMiner to version 2.2.2
 * Added a Backup/Import for settings
 * All MH/s show up inside of the application for EWBF and CCMiner
 * You can now change the currency of the price the coins are being displayed in